Monkey Business (Black Eyed Peas album): Controversy

-Further controversy arose over the lyrical content of "My Humps", the third single from Monkey Business, which centers on a female protagonist using her breasts and buttocks in order to accomplish her goals, namely expensive material goods.
-Some critics even regarded it as the single worst song ever written.
-Furthermore, multiple publications labeled the song sexist and misogynistic.
-In response to the controversy, Peaches and Alanis Morissette both covered the song, with Morissette parodying its accompanying music video as well.
-Fergie thought the parody was "brilliant" and sent Morissette a buttocks-shaped cake. will.i.am would later reveal the controversy surrounding the song caused the group to cease performing it live, having last performed it during their The Beginning Massive Stadium Tour (2011).
+Further controversy arose over the lyrical content of "My Humps", the third single from Monkey Business.
+The song centers on a female protagonist using her breasts and buttocks in order to accomplish her goals, namely expensive material goods.
+Multiple publications labeled the song sexist and misogynistic.
+Some critics even regarded it as the worst song ever written.

 Track listing

+All tracks are produced by will.i.am, except where noted.